ORUNSOLU/ALX-AWS-PROJECTS/README.md

 # ALX-AWS-PROJECTS
-## This repo is my documentation and following through on my end of the ALX AWS Cloud computing track.
-After completion of the modules, I will be sitting for the AWS Solutions Architect Associate exam.
+## This repo is my personal documentation and follow through on the ALX AWS Cloud computing course.
+After completion of these modules, I will take the AWS Solutions Architect Associate exam.
 > Two modules per week.

 ### Modules
 - [x] Module 1 (Introduction to AWS Cloud Architecting)
 - [x] Module 2 (Introduction to Cloud Architecting)